xcosmosbox/Board-Game-Engine/README.md

 ## Sprint2 Special Note

-The running entry of the whole project is in the **Application.java** file.
+The running entry of the whole project is in the **Application.java** file.( src/main/java/group/gan/Application.java )

 **./docs/Sprint2_Submission/JavaDoc** folder can view JavaDoc